 Sisojevac Monastery

 The Church of Sisojevac Monastery was outwardly plastered and decorated with paintings.
-Frescoes, that according to the depicted portrait of Despot Stefan Lazarević date from the period after 1402, are preserved in fragments.
+Frescoes of the Sisojevac Monastery according to the depicted portrait of Despot Stefan Lazarević date from the period after 1402, and are preserved in fragments.
 Scenes from the Old Testament are painted in the altar.
 In the naos of the Sisojevac Monastery Church one can discern the scenes of the Christ Miracles, Parabollas, standing Saint Warriors and Saints, depicted in medallions.
-In the eighties of the 20th century the central part of the Sisojevac Monastery Church was restored, while in 1993 its narthex was reconstructed.
+In 1952 the conservation works were carried out on the architecture and frescoes, led by Branislav Vulovic.
+In the eighties of the 20th century, the central part of the Sisojevac Monastery Church was restored, while in 1993 its narthex was reconstructed.
+From 1985 until 1989 new excavation works were carried out in Sisojevac Monastery when the foundations of the old dormitory and the large wall were discovered, and the new dormitory has been built on the foundations of the old dormitory.